kindelia/Kindelia/WHITEBOOK.md

 Table of Costs
 --------------

-Since Kindelia's built-in language is Turing complete, it must have a way to account for, and limit, performed computations; otherwise, anyone could freeze the entire network by deploying infinite loops, or expensive computations.
+Since K-Chan's built-in language is Turing complete, it must have a way to account for, and limit, performed computations; otherwise, anyone could freeze the entire network by deploying infinite loops, or expensive computations.
 Like Ethereum, it has a cost table linking primitive operations to a number, which is